 With any email service & any set of contacts you will always have some mail end up in the spam folder.
-Every receiving ISP is using different spam filtering techniques and some ISP’s utilize some unpredictable and creative ways of combating spam.
+Every receiving ISP is using different spam filtering techniques and some ISPs utilize some unpredictable and creative ways of combating spam.
 So you will undoubtedly have some mail filtered at some point when sending email campaigns.

 The good news is that it is not something you should dread or worry about.
 By following some pretty simple concepts you can dramatically reduce the chance of email being filtered.

-Things you can do to improve your email delivery:
+Things you can do to improve your email delivery

 - Remove inactive contacts

 If your email communications are wanted, major ISPs will deliver them.
 If you are sending to many inactive contacts who don't open your emails, ISPs will consider your mail “unwanted” and deliver it to the spam folder.
 It's very important to routinely cleanse inactive subscribers from your list or move them into segments that get mailed less often.
-We have several automation recipes to help to that.
+We have several automation recipes to help with that.
 Our engagement management tool also makes it super easy to remove the people from your list who haven't opened in a long time.
-As a general rule, you should only be sending to contacts who have opened in the past 12-24 months if you want to have top notch deliverability.
+As a general rule, you should only be sending to contacts who have opened in the past 12-24 months (or less) if you want to have top-notch deliverability.
 On the same note, make sure you're constantly finding ways to add new subscribers to your list to combat the natural process of list churn.
 The older your data, the harder it is to deliver.

 - Focus on good, engaging content

 If your content is engaging and valuable your contacts will open and your emails will be delivered to the inbox.
 Make sure you are sending content that your subscribers signed up to receive and that it stays fresh and interesting.
-If you repeatedly send purely promotional, hard sell offers, you will see read rates lower and deliverability decline.
+If you repeatedly send purely promotional, hard-sell offers, you will see read rates lower and deliverability decline.

 - Review your signup process and try to think like a subscriber

 What did your contacts expect to receive when they signed up?
-If you are sending content they didn't expect to receive they won't read it and will mark as spam.
+If you are sending content they didn't expect to receive they won't read it and will mark it as spam.
 Think about the language you use on your signup form and make sure it's clear about what people are opting in to receive.
 Also, make sure your email design is consistent.
 Don't change out your logo or template too often because this will confuse recipients and lead to spam complaints.

 - Send more targeted, triggered, personalized emails as opposed to batch and blast campaigns

 It's a lot more likely for big batches of mail to be identified as spam, whereas one-off automation messages will almost always be delivered and will keep your contacts engaged and happy.
 At the most basic level, be sure you have a welcome message to greet your subscribers after they signup.
-When possible always send fewer, more personalized messages.
+When possible, send fewer, more personalized messages.

 - Sending frequency